vulcainjs/vulcainjs.github.io/docs/gettingStarted/index.md

 To add compensation we need to provide a ```fallback``` method returning the default value.

-You can now create a new file in src/api/ containing the following code.
+You can now create a new file in src/api/ containing the new command.

 ```csharp
 import { ServiceDependency, Command, AbstractServiceCommand, IHasFallbackCommand } from 'vulcain-corejs';